Most Beloved Endangered Animals in the Rainforest

-Every year, more and more of the rainforest is destroyed by both natural means and preventable means.
-Unfortunately, the larger the loss of tropical forests, the more homes of animals that are being lost as well.
-Here is a brief look at some animals that have found homes in the rainforest.
+Every year, more and more of the rainforest dwindles by both natural and preventable means.
+Unfortunately, the more significant the loss of tropical forests, the more homes of animals are lost.
 The only protection we can give them is to provide them with more areas where they can call home, to prevent these endangered animals from becoming extinct.

 Photo of Panda Bear

 The giant panda, known for its love for bamboo, is a scarce bear that lives in a remote, mountainous region of central China within the rainforest.
 They eat twelve out of the twenty-four hours in a day, eating as much as twenty-eight pounds of bamboo in one day.
 Sometimes they will need to climb as high as 13,000 feet to reach their food of choice.
 They are herbivores, so they will occasionally eat rodents or birds, as well.

 In the wild, they may live as long as twenty years.
 They are about four to five feet tall and weigh around 300 pounds.
 They also have a very keen sense of smell, which allows males to avoid one another, and yet to mate with the females.
 Although pandas may give birth to twins, they will only care for one of the cubs.
 The cubs are born all white and will not gain color until they are much more significant.

 As with all large animals, it takes a lot of land for them to survive.
 That is why there are only 1,000 left in the wild.
 There are also around a hundred are in captivity, usually as a top-rated zoo attraction, due to their vivid beauty.